nadavshatz/ember-cli-foundation-sass/README.md

 The generator sets everything up and you should find everything in your `app/styles` folder.
 Just make sure you are importing the `_settings.scss` as well as the `foundation.scss`.

-It adds an option that you can include the foundation js (and dependencies), as follows in the `Brocfile.js`:
+This addon also adds an option to include the foundation JavaScript (and dependencies) more easily in the `Brocfile.js`:

 ```js
 var app = new EmberApp({